- How Do I...

 - Never leave the container unattended.

-This Program is being provided for the private sector only.
-All professionals and businesses are regulated under state and federal biohazard waste laws and may not participate.
+Disclaimer: The sharps disposal program is only for residents of Shelby County.
+All health professionals and businesses are regulated under state and federal biohazard waste laws and may not participate in the program.

 - What type of payment is accepted?